RusselCS/UIX/pk3/README.md

 v1ch changelog:
 - Added support for Experimental_Weapons and BluemanBlaster
 - Fixed a typo in VileWeps support script

+v1d changelog:
+NOTE: VileWeps and encore-weps-v2ah5.pk3 do not have their own integrations.
+Versions following should contain them.
+- Removed VileWeps and Encore from supported mods (they support themselves now!)
+- Renamed "ScuttleRun" to "SR50" in the menus because people complained

 FAQs:
 - Can you draw ammo on the teaminfo? (more specifically, "can you draw healer ammo on the team display?")